bcko/Ud-DA-DataWrangling/L02_Gathering_Data.md

 # Gathering Data

 ## Introduction
-ou've reached lesson two of our data wrangling course.
 In lesson one, we walk through the whole wrangling process from gathering, to assessing, to cleaning data, and iterating if necessary.